 The Timestamp feature enables the host to set a timestamp value in the controller.
 A controller indicates support for the Timestamp feature through the Optional NVM Command Support (ONCS) field in the Identify Controller data structure.
-The Timestamp value (refer to Figure 159) in a Set Features command sets a timestamp value in the controller.
+The Timestamp value (refer to Figure 304) in a Set Features command sets a timestamp value in the controller.
 After the current value for this feature is set, the controller updates that value as time passes.
 A Get Features command that requests the current value reports the timestamp value in the controller at the time the Get Features command is processed (e.g., the value set with a Set Features command for the current value plus the elapsed time since being set).

-Note: If the Timestamp feature supports a saveable value and the host sets a saveable value, then the timestamp value restored after a subsequent power on or reset event is the value that was saved (refer to section 7.8).
-As a result, it may appear as if the timestamp moves backwards in time.
+Note: If the Timestamp feature is saveable (refer to Figure 188) and the host saves a value, then the timestamp value restored after a subsequent power on or reset event is the value that was saved (refer to section 7.8).
+As a result, the timestamp may appear to move backwards in time.

-The accuracy of Timestamp values after initialization may be affected by vendor specific factors, such as whether the controller continuously counts after the timestamp is initialized, or whether it stops counting during certain intervals (e.g., non-operational power states).
-If the controller stops counting during such intervals, then the Synch bit in the Timestamp - Data Structure for Get Features (refer to Figure 159) shall be set to '1'.
+The accuracy of Timestamp values after initialization may be affected by vendor specific factors, such as whether the controller continuously counts after the timestamp is initialized, or whether the controller stops counting during certain intervals (e.g., non-operational power states).
+If the controller stops counting during such intervals, then the Synch bit in the Timestamp - Data Structure for Get Features (refer to Figure 305) shall be set to '1'.

-If the controller maintains (i.e., continues to update) the timestamp value across any type of Controller Level Reset (e.g., across a Controller Reset), then the controller shall also preserve the Timestamp Origin field (refer to Figure 159) across that type of Controller Level Reset.
+If the controller maintains (i.e., continues to update) the timestamp value across any type of Controller Level Reset (e.g., across a Controller Reset), then the controller shall also preserve the Timestamp Origin field (refer to Figure 305) across that type of Controller Level Reset.